wink/money-tree/README.md

 ## Usage

-These instructions assume you have a decent understanding of how Bitcoin wallets operate and a working knowledge of how a [Hierarchical Deterministic Bitcoin Wallet (HD Wallet)](https://en.bitcoin.it/wiki/BIP_0032) works.
+These instructions assume you have a decent understanding of how Bitcoin wallets operate and a cursory knowledge of how a [Hierarchical Deterministic Bitcoin Wallet (HD Wallet)](https://en.bitcoin.it/wiki/BIP_0032) works.

 ### Create a Master Node (seed)